Judges: Trump can't exclude people from district drawings

 ORLANDO, Fla.
-(AP) — A panel of three federal judges on Thursday blocked an order from President Donald Trump that tried to exclude people in the country illegally from being counted when congressional districts are redrawn.
+(AP) — Saying the president had exceeded his authority, a panel of three federal judges on Thursday blocked an order from President Donald Trump that tried to exclude people in the country illegally from being counted when congressional districts are redrawn.

-The federal judges in New York, in granting an injunction, said the presidential order issued in late July was unlawful and the harm it would cause would last a decade.
+The federal judges in New York, in granting an injunction, said the presidential order issued in late July was unlawful.
 The judges prohibited Commerce Secretary Wilbur Ross, whose agency oversees the U.S. Census Bureau, from excluding people in the country illegally when handing in 2020 census figures used to calculate how many congressional seats each state gets.

 The judges said that those in the country illegally qualify as people to be counted in the states they reside.
 They declined to say whether the order violated the Constitution.